voluntadpear/homepage/blog/how-vue-devtools-work/how-vue-devtools-work.md

 ## DevTools page

 Let's take a look now at the `devtools_page` property defined in the manifest file.
 It defines a page that will be used when the user opens the DevTools panel of the browser (e.g. using the `Ctrl`/`⌘` + J keys combination).
-Usually that page only inserts a `<script>` tag that will handle all the actual logic that we want to run in the DevTools window context.
-In our case this is the [`devtools_background.js`](https://github.com/vuejs/vue-devtools/blob/dev/packages/shell-chrome/src/devtools-background.js) file.
+Usually, that page only inserts a `<script>` tag that will handle all the actual logic that we want to run in the DevTools window context.
+In our case, this is the [`devtools_background.js`](https://github.com/vuejs/vue-devtools/blob/dev/packages/shell-chrome/src/devtools-background.js) file.
 This is what is known as a **devtools script**:

 ```js
 // This is the devtools script, which is called when the user opens the